pagopa/azurerm/app_gateway/README.md

-# kubernetes_cluster
+# app gateway

-Module that allows the creation of an AKS cluster.
+Module that allows the creation of an App Gateway.

 ## Architecture